mikerochip/mikerochip/README.md

 * Swift is my latest learning journey, it is really hard to learn despite being billed as a good first language
 * Speaking of, my first language is Java

-### What Else
+### Other Stuff

 [Twitter](https://twitter.com/mfschweitzer)\
 [LinkedIn](https://www.linkedin.com/in/mfschweitzer)\
 Chrono Trigger is the best video game ever made\
-Chicken Tikka Masala and Zaru Soba are amazing\
+Chicken Tikka Masala and Zaru Soba are amazing
-Bitmoji is my jam

 ![bitmoji](https://sdk.bitmoji.com/render/panel/0465c53a-92cd-40a9-b676-4bad8faccbca-276dc6a6-a25e-4dfd-8f98-a50a2566e48d-v1.png?transparent=1&palette=1)